brianwambuamu/phase-3-sinatra-react-project/README.md

 **Active Record** to access and persist data in a database, which will be used by a separate **React frontend** that interacts with the database via the API.

+## Front-end Project-Management-App
+ you can use this app in conjunction with my project management Api .[see the repo](https://github.com/brianwambuamu/pma)
 ## Requirements

 For this project, you must: